RMerl/asuswrt-merlin/README-merlin.txt

 want, for example, to only filter your children's computer.
 The settings can be found under
 Parental Control.

-This feature is a work-in-progress by Asus, so it is only available in the Experimental builds of this firmware at this time, and might not be 100% working yet.

 For more information visit http://dns.yandex.ru/ .